okuhlemadondo/ml-papers/README.md

 # ml-papers
-A GitHub repository description for a project that contains implementations of machine learning papers.
+A GitHub repository that contains implementations of machine learning papers.

 # **Machine Learning Paper Implementations**